enex/rust_gui/README.md

 # GUI for Rust

-Little an simple gui library for rust inspired by react. gui and uses cairo as default backend library for rendering.
+Little an simple gui library for [Rust] inspired by react. gui and uses cairo as default backend library for rendering.

 Everything should be abstracted into the widget api including all drawing-operations.